Domesticated plants and animals of Austronesia: Broussonetia papyrifera (paper mulberry)

 Paper mulberry (Broussonetia papyrifera), better known as "tapa cloth tree" in the Pacific, originates from subtropical regions in mainland Asia and is one of the best evidence for the mainstream "Out of Taiwan" hypothesis of the Austronesian expansion.
 Various genetic studies have traced the origins of paper mulberry populations in the Remote Pacific all the way to Taiwan via New Guinea and Sulawesi.
 In the Philippines, which was along the expansion path, paper mulberry are mostly descendants of modern introductions in 1935.
 It is presumed that ancient introductions of paper mulberry went extinct in prehistory due to its replacement with hand-woven fabrics, given that paper mulberry generally only survives under human cultivation.
 However, its absence in the Philippines further underlines its origins in Taiwan, and not within Island Southeast Asia.
 Additionally paper mulberry populations in New Guinea also show genetic inflow from another expansion out of Indochina and South China.

 It is believed to be the most widely transported fiber crop in prehistory, having been transported along with the full range of the Austronesian expansion, as opposed to most of the other commensal crops in Oceania.
-Paper mullbery is present in almost every island or island group in Polynesia, including Rapa Nui and Aotearoa.
+Paper mullbery is present in almost every island or island group in Polynesia, including Easter Island and New Zealand.
 Some populations have gone recently extinct after they stopped being cultivated, like in the Cook Islands and Mangareva, although accounts and prepared barkcloth and herbarium specimens of them exist in museum collections gathered by Europeans during the Colonial Period.
 They were spread by Polynesians primarily through vegetative propagation with cuttings and root shoots.
 They were rarely cultivated from seeds as most plants were harvested prior to flowering, when the stems reach around 1 in in diameter, as described by 18th century European accounts.
 It is also unknown if the feral plants reproduced sexually as the plants are dioecious and require both male and female specimens to be present in one island.

 Paper mulberry is primarily used in the Pacific Islands to make barkcloth (tapa in most Polynesian languages).
 Barkcloth, can also be made from other members of the mulberry family (Moraceae), including Ficus (figs) and Artocarpus.
 Barkcloth was also occasionally made from Pipturus nettles, especially in Hawaii.
 However the highest quality of barkcloth was from paper mulberry.